muratk5n/thirdwave/en/README.md

 countries here and there based on "common ethnicity" the better)-.
-So this is the reason especially post 80s the state narrative emphasized turning Kemal into a deitic figure, citizens were supposed to worship Kemal, and he looks Anglo, so through Kemal you worship the Anglo (by implication your alliance with them).
+So this is the reason especially post 80s the state narrative emphasized turning Kemal into a deitic figure, citizens were supposed to worship Kemal, and he looks Anglo, so through Kemal you worship the Anglo (your alliance with them).

 ---